Income from House Property

 Conditions for Charging Tax on Income from House Property

 Income from house property is taxable in the hands of its legal owner in whose name the property stands. „Owner‟ for this purpose means a person who can exercise the rights of the owner not on behalf of the owner but in his own right.
-A person entitled to receive income from a property in his own right is to be treated as its owner, even if no registered document is executed in his name.
+A person entitled to receive income from a property and home loans in India is to be treated as its owner, even if no registered document is executed in his name.

 The following three conditions must be satisfied before the income of the property can be taxed under the head “Income from House Property”: The property must consist of buildings and lands appurtenant thereto;